The Clear Edge

 You’ve probably avoided scoring your offer for the same reasons.

-The pattern across all cases: measurement beats guessing.
+The pattern across all cases is simple: measurement beats guessing.

 Systematic.